Benefit Brow Bar

 So…that’s how you end up with half of an eyebrow.
 From the arch to the tail – gone.
 Thankfully, I wore side bangs at this time (because I had neither the product or the skill to fill in my now-misshapen brows).
 I eschewed waxing for years and plucked instead.
 Can you blame me?

 I looked into it, and Benefit does seem to be the bees knees when it comes to brow shaping.
 Using a technique called, “brow mapping,” they create an ideal brow shape for you based on your own features.
-I like custom things and thought it was pretty awesome – the ladies of Benefit are actually trained on how to create a flattering shape for you, not just how to rip hair out of your face.
+Benefit employees are actually trained on how to create a flattering shape for you, not just how to rip hair out of your face.
 Knowing that, I felt confident that I could go in and not wind up looking like a clown.

 She had me sit at a stool by the bar, wiped my brow area down with a cleanser to make sure I didn’t have makeup on and explained that we were going to map my brows.
 This is a three-step process:

 - Take a thin stick (or pencil or whatever, as long as it is straight) and hold it straight up from outer edge of your nose (outer nostril).
 Using a brow pencil or powder, make a small vertical mark where that stick hits your brow.
 This will be the “front.”

 - Then, looking straight ahead and keeping the bottom of the stick at the outer-edge of your nose, angle the stick so it diagonally crosses your pupil.
 Make another small vertical mark where the stick hits your brow.
 This is your arch.